nadvolod/js-code/atomic-testing/README.md

 <img width="500" height="300" alt="AAT" src="https://media.giphy.com/media/xj7dVmF9OS11K/giphy.gif">

-An automated atomic test (AAT) is one that tests only a single feature or component.
-AAT have very few UI interactions and typically touch a maximum of two screens.
-The "typical" UI end-to-end tests break the AAT pattern.
+An automated atomic test (AAT) checks only a single feature or component.
+AAT has very few UI interactions and typically touches a maximum of two screens.
+The “typical” UI end-to-end tests break the AAT pattern.

 Furthermore, AATs meet several requirements of good tests as specified by Kent Beck